The difference between a nutritionist and a dietitian.

 My physical clinic is now running only one day a week and some weeks I don’t even go into the clinic – I’m too busy with all the other opportunities I’ve taken on!

 I offer Skype consultations and packages, as many of my ideal clients are either housebound or interstate.
 I mentor wellness students and help them find their niche before they get out into the industry.
 I work as a freelance health writer, both under my own name and as a ghost-writer.
 I run workshops and speak at events.
 I’m a nutritional consultant for a company that supplies businesses with healthy snack boxes.
 I volunteer my services with a non-profit that supplies healthy snack packs to people experiencing homelessness and disadvantage.
-And as the cherry on top, I am an Honours candidate for Nutritional & Dietetic Medicine at Endeavour College, which will give me a leg-up into the complementary medicine research industry.
+And as the cherry on top, I am an Honours candidate for Nutritional & Dietetic Medicine, which will give me a leg-up into the complementary medicine research industry.

 The realities (and struggles) of the industry.